-It has been my experience that the most positive economic outcomes are produced when the government sets fair rules, reasonable tax rates and then stands aside and allows people and businesses to work and grow to their fullest potential.
+It has been my experience that the most positive economic outcomes are produced when the government sets fair rules and reasonable tax rates – and then stands aside and allows people and businesses to work and grow to their fullest potential.

 Energy independence should be a priority in formulating American energy policy.
-With the prices at the pump having almost doubled in the last three years, American families are making tough choices every day to make their budgets work.
+With the prices at the pump still relatively high, American families are making tough choices every day to make their budgets work.
 An energy independent United States of America is safer and more secure and cannot be subjected to the whims of Middle Eastern oil brokers, some of whom are our enemies.

 American energy policy should include exploring and obtaining the vast amounts of natural gas and oil reserves within our own borders in an environmentally safe and conscientious manner.
 We also need to find new and clean alternative sources of energy.

 The United States has plentiful natural resources that are currently off limits to exploration and production.
 It is time to bring these resources online in an environmentally responsible way to reduce American dependence on foreign sources of energy.
 In addition to producing more energy within the United States, we need to implement policies that allow us to get energy from our friendly neighbors.
 That is why I am on record as fully supporting the Keystone pipeline project that will bring good paying jobs to Americans and expand our oil supplies.